AGENT TOOLKIT

 Consider Solar Panels and Other Big Upgrades

-If you can afford it, consider investing in solar panels, energy-efficient appliances, newer windows, upgraded siding, and other pieces of your home’s infrastructure, suggests real estate broker Mihal Gartenberg
+If you can afford it, consider investing in solar panels, energy-efficient appliances, newer windows, upgraded siding, and other pieces of your home’s infrastructure, suggests real estate broker Mihal Gartenberg.

 “Homeowners must consider the cost/benefit before embarking on such updates,” she says.